AI & Automation

 Real estate lead nurturing automation needs to start with a conversation, not a campaign.

-What Automation Should Actually Do
+What Should Automation Actually Do for Real Estate Leads?

 For a fresh lead, that means a phone call in under 60 seconds.
 Not an email.
 Not a text.
 A phone call.
 The seller's phone rings while they're still on your website.
 A live conversation happens.
 The lead gets qualified or scheduled for follow-up.
+Research from Harvard Business Review on the short life of online sales leads confirms that speed of response is the single biggest factor in making contact.

 For a lead who didn't answer the first call, that means a structured follow-up sequence: phone calls and texts over 14 days.
 Six touches.
 Every lead.
 No exceptions.
 No "I'll get to it tomorrow."